garylirocks/terraform-demos/azure-data-factory/README.md

 Configs:

-1. dev ADF is connected to the ADF repo
+1. dev ADF is connected to the ADF repo's main branch (config in Terraform)
+2. Do whatever you need in ADF in browser, ADF updates the connected branch automatically